Zubayr ibn al-Awwam: Conquest of al-Bahnasa

-After the conquest of Egypt and Sudan, al-Zubayr followed 'Amr to the west.
+After the conquest of Egypt and Sudan, Zubayr followed 'Amr to the west.
 The Muslim army under Amr continued their campaign toward Tripolitania.
 It is recorded during the lengthy siege of Tripoli, seven or eight Muslim soldiers from the Madhlij tribe of Kinanah accidentally spotted an unguarded side of Tripoli and managed to slip into the city unnoticed.
 Caught off guard, the confused Byzantine garrison was thrown in panic by the intruders and fled with their ships anchored in the harbor.
-These Madhlij warriors used this opportunity to open the town gate and inform 'Amr, who led the Muslim army to enter the city unopposed.
-After they subdued Tripoli, Libda, and Sirte in 643 AD (22 AH), 'Amr sent Zubayr to besiege Sabratha in advance, before 'Amr joined him.
+These Madhlij warriors used this opportunity to open the town gate and inform Amr, who led the Muslim army to enter the city unopposed.
+After they subdued Tripoli, Libda, and Sirte in 643 AD (22 AH), Amr sent Zubayr to besiege Sabratha in advance, before 'Amr joined him.
 In 644, after Zubayr and Amr had stormed Sabratha, they conquered Sharwas, a city in the Nafusa Mountains.

 However, further conquests in Africa came to halt after caliph Umar instructed them to restrain from advancing and consolidate the pacified region first.
-In 642, Zubayr settled in a house adjacent to the Mosque of Amr ibn al-As, neighboring the homes of other Sahabah such as Abd Allah ibn Amr ibn al-As, Abu Ayyub al-Ansari, Abu Dharr al-Ghifari, Abdullah ibn Umar, and Ubadah.
+In 642, Zubayr settled in a house adjacent to the Mosque of Amr ibn al-As, neighboring the homes of other Sahabah such as Abd Allah ibn Amr ibn al-As, Abu Ayyub al-Ansari, Abu Dharr al-Ghifari, Abd Allah ibn Umar, and Ubadah.

-At some point during Umar's reign, when Zubayr was in Medina, he along with Miqdad and the caliph's son, Abdullah ibn Umar, went to Khaybar to collect their share of the profits from properties and plantations in Khaybar in which they held a stake.
+At some point during Umar's reign, when Zubayr was in Medina, he along with Miqdad and the caliph's son, Abd Allah ibn Umar, went to Khaybar to collect their share of the profits from properties and plantations in Khaybar in which they held a stake.
 These properties were managed and worked by the Jewish tribes of Khaybar, who has been subdued during the time of Muhammad.
-However, the Jewish tribes in Khaybar refused and instead hurt Abdullah ibn Umar, who suffered a broken hand from their harassment.
+However, the Jewish tribes in Khaybar refused and instead hurt Abd Allah ibn Umar, who suffered a broken hand from their harassment.
 This prompted caliph Umar to expel the entire Jewish population from Khaybar and give the properties to Muslim overlords.